Squeezing-Enhanced Two-Phase Estimation with N-Particle W-type States: Theoretical model and interferometric scheme

 When a phase shift is applied to a given path, the corresponding component of the superposition acquires a phase factor proportional to the total photon number $N$, leading to an enhanced phase response compared with unentangled Fock states.
 This collective phase accumulation constitutes the key resource enabling quantum-enhanced precision in multiparameter estimation.

-In the following, we analyze how this path-entangled probe state evolves through the tritter-based interferometer and how independent phase shifts are encoded onto different modes.
-To this end, and in order to efficiently handle the non-Gaussian nature of the probe state as well as the effects of amplification and photon loss, we adopt the characteristic-function formalism throughout this work.
+In the following, we analyze how the W state state evolves through the tritter-based interferometer and how independent phase shifts are encoded onto different modes.
+To this end, in order to efficiently handle the non-Gaussian nature of the W-type state as well as the effects of amplification and photon loss, we adopt the characteristic-function formalism throughout this work.

 For a general multi-mode quantum state $\hat{\rho}$, the normally ordered characteristic function is defined as \cite{scully1997quantum}

 where $\boldsymbol{\lambda}=(\lambda_0,\lambda_1,\lambda_2)$ denotes the complex phase-space variables associated with the three modes.